nextthingco/docs/Gadget-docs/source/includes/_build.md

 **Gadget Compatible Hardware**

-* GadgetOS
+ƒ* GadgetOS

 ## Two Ways to Build With Gadget

 See demos with pullable images, start developing by cloning/editing/building our Dockerfiles from Github.

-1. **Pull Example Images** from Dockerhub and deploy to hardware.
+1. **Pull Example Images** from Docker Hub and deploy to hardware.
 See the Examples LINK section to learn about this process.

 2. **Build Images** locally on a development computer.
 Use GadgetCLI to deploy and run containers on C.H.I.P.
 Pro and other Gadget supported hardware.
 See the Build Images Locally LINK to learn more about that.

 ## Example Images

 Start your project with one of our Python example images.
-Examples are pulled from the official [NTC DockerHub](https://hub.docker.com/r/ntcgadget/).
-Dockerfiles and supporting files are found [here](https://github.com/NextThingCo/Gadget-Docker-Examples).
+Examples are pulled from the official [NTC Docker Hub](https://hub.docker.com/r/ntcgadget/).
+All supporting materials including Dockerfiles are found [here](https://github.com/NextThingCo/Gadget-Docker-Examples).

 ### Blink